Clothing fetish: Stockings and socks

 Stocking fetishists usually find sexual partners clothed in sheer nylon or silk stockings to be sexually stimulating, or find the act of a person donning or removing a pair of stockings arousing.
 Some men find it arousing to collect and wear stockings, sometimes hidden under a pair of trousers.

 Like feet and shoes, sock fetishists often require some specific attraction in the object which may include particular styles or knit patterns.
 People with a fetish for socks may have no special attraction to feet or shoes.

 Many male sock fetishists are also highly specific regarding the nature of the socks that stimulate them, and this may be a product of exposure to particular types of clothing during the teenage years.
 This belief is supported by observations that the nature of sock fetishism appears to differentiate according to age brackets and periods of clothing trends.
 Among men who exhibit an interest in women's socks who were in their early pubescent period during the late 1980s/early 1990s when slouch socks were a popular clothing trend, there is a tendency to exhibit a strong interest in very heavy slouchy socks, whereas younger men with a sock fetish tend to show greater interest in the short ankle-style socks that became popular in later years.
 There is also a regional trend in sock fetishes, with men who spent their teenage years living in northern climates exhibiting a strong interest in heavy wool socks.

 Sneakers

 Sneaker fetishism is another specific form of shoe fetishism.
 Like boot fetishism, it can be accompanied by a fetish for the material from which it is made.
 For example, the rubber which the outsole and sidewall are made of can be a source of rubber fetishism.
-Sneakers and other types of athletic footwear (such as football boots) are popular items to be fetishized over within certain LGBT sub-cultures, sometimes due to their association with athletes, or particular models of sneaker (for instance certain models of Nike Air Max) are coveted among homosexual sneaker fetishists.
+Sneakers and other types of athletic footwear (such as football boots) are popular items to be fetishized over within certain LGBT subcultures, sometimes due to their association with athletes; particular models of sneaker (for instance certain models of Nike Air Max) are coveted by homosexual sneaker fetishists.